Nymmh/vrc-avatar-settings-manager/README/terms.md

 - Continued use of the Software after changes constitutes acceptance of the updated terms
 - Material changes will be communicated through the GitHub repository

-## 12. Open Source and Attribution
+## 12. Source Code and Dependencies

 ### 12.1 Third-Party Libraries